 Join the Classroom Response System User Group for updates and online training

 Vevox also has a fully-featured add-in for PowerPoint (Windows only) that is available in all Aston teaching rooms and can be installed on your office or home Windows PC or laptop.

-Please note that in most cases you should contact Adam Warren for advice and support about the use of Vevox, rather than Aston’s TEL Support team or the Vevox support team.
+Please note that in most cases staff should contact Adam Warren for advice and support about the use of Vevox, rather than Aston’s TEL Support team, Digital Services or the Vevox support team.
 This particularly applies to queries about the educational use of Vevox.
 Technical questions can be usually be quickly answered yourself by viewing the tutorial videos and online guides.